Wednesday's gossip column

 Manchester United and France midfielder Paul Pogba, 29, will need to take a significant pay cut if he wants to rejoin Juventus this summer.
 (Calciomercato - via Mail)

-Benfica striker Darwin Nunez, 22, who is a target for Tottenham, will only be allowed to leave for a deal worth over 80 million Euros (£67m) this summer.
+Benfica striker Darwin Nunez, 22, who is a target for Tottenham, will only be allowed to leave for a deal worth over 80m euros (£67m) this summer.
 (O Jogo - via Sport Witness)

 Arsenal have tabled an offer for Feyenoord and Colombia winger Luis Sinisterra, 22.
 (Corriere dello Sport - in Italian)